etherealxx/ai-for-game-godot-college-projects/README.md

 "The Cartoon Knight anim", is adapted from ["The Cartoon Knight Rig"](https://app.gumroad.com/d/aec61e3b30b6bdb5ad36bed59d56c7f4) by Lucas De Miguel, used under CC BY 4.0.
 "The Cartoon Knight anim" is licensed under CC BY 4.0 by Etherealxx.

+Blender is needed (and set up) to open this project.
+Version 4.0+ recommended.

 Godot License: https://godotengine.org/license